open-telemetry/oteps/text/trace/0173-messaging-semantic-conventions.md

 performance issues, or for detecting specific intermediary failures.

 Stable semantic conventions for instrumenting intermediaries can be provided at a future point in time, but are not in scope for this OTEP.
+The messaging semantic conventions this document refers to need to provide instrumentation that works well without the need to have intermediaries instrumented.

 ### Metrics